White teas are lightly fermented, yet least processed - no rubbing, shaping baking during their processing.

-The early spring crop of these needle shape leaves are used to produce the top quality Fuding white tea Silver Needle.
+The early spring crops of these needle shape tip leaves are used to produce the top quality Fuding Silver Needle.
 The silver colour fur on the dry tea is where the 'Silver Needle' got its name from.

 The second and third leaves drown the branch of the tea plants are also used for manufacturing white teas.
 These are known as white peony and ‘Tribute tea’ / ‘Eyebrow tea’ respectively.
 The white teas thus form a quality hierarchy in the sequence of: Silver Needle -> white Peony -> Shou Mei or ‘Tribute tea’ or ‘Eyebrow tea’.

 White tea is one of the least processed teas.
 They are made by a relatively simple process of picking, withering and drying.
 The dry leaves largely preserve the shapes of the fresh leaves.

 - Picking.
 There are detailed guidelines regarding the white tea picking, from timing of the season to the volume of leaves to pick depending on the age of the tea plants etc.